 With the assistance of air support from the supporting aircraft carriers, the troops then drove forward and captured their objectives.
 The US forces surrounded Casablanca by 10 November, and the city surrendered an hour before the final assault was due to take place.
 Patton’s Western Task Force had been transported, landed and supported by Rear Admiral H. Kent Hewitt’s US naval forces.

-For ‘Blackwood’, these latter comprised the Covering Group (Task Group 34.1) with the battleship Massachusetts, heavy cruisers Tuscaloosa and Wichita, and destroyers Wainwright, Mayrant, Rhind and Jenkins supported by the oiler Chemungo; and the Centre Attack Group (TG34.9) with the heavy cruiser Augusta and light cruiser Brooklyn for fire support, destroyers Wilkes, Swanson, Ludlow and Murphy, and 15 transports, screened by the destroyers Bristol, Woolsey, Edison, Tillman, Doyle and Rowan, six minecraft, the light fleet carrier Ranger and the escort carrier Suwanee with cover from the light cruiser Cleveland and destroyers Ellyson, Forrest, Fitch, Corry and Hobson, the oiler Winooski, and the submarines Gunnel and Herring.
+For 'Blackwood', these latter comprised the Covering Group (Task Group 34.1) with the battleship Massachusetts, the heavy cruisers Tuscaloosa and Wichita, and the destroyers Wainwright, Mayrant, Rhind and Jenkins supported by the oiler Chemungo; and the Centre Attack Group (TG34.9) with the heavy cruiser Augusta and light cruiser Brooklyn for fire support, the destroyers Wilkes, Swanson, Ludlow and Murphy, and 15 transports, screened by the destroyers Bristol, Woolsey, Edison, Tillman, Doyle and Rowan, six minecraft, the light fleet carrier Ranger and the escort carrier Suwanee with cover from the light cruiser Cleveland and destroyers Ellyson, Forrest, Fitch, Corry and Hobson, the oiler Winooski, and the submarines Gunnel and Herring.